centreon/centreon-archived/doc/fr/api/clapi/objects/instances.rst

 In order to add an instance you use the **ADD** action::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o INSTANCE -a add -v "Poller test;10.30.2.55;22;NAGIOS"
+  [root@centreon ~]# ./centreon -u admin -p centreon -o INSTANCE -a add -v "Poller test;10.30.2.55;ZMQ;5556;NAGIOS"

 Required fields are:

 =================== =====================================================
 Column	            Description
 =================== =====================================================
-Name
+Name                Name of the poller

 Address             IP address of the poller

+Gorgone protocol    Gorgone communication type (ZMQ, SSH)

-SSH Port	    SSH port
+Gorgone Port        Gorgone port

 Monitoring Engine   Engine used on poller: *NAGIOS*, *ICINGA*, *SHINKEN*
 =================== =====================================================